At a loss for what to buy the travelers in your life? Here’s a list of sure-to-please ideas for all your favorite wanderlusters.

 Looking to turn the children in your life into passionate world citizens?
 A mom-owned company called Little Passports puts together charming subscription boxes full of educational crafts, maps, stickers, and activity books that are designed to get youngsters (ages 3-13) yearning to visit as many countries—and to get to know as many cultures—as they can.
 Starting at $13 per month, littlepassports.com.

 Tweed Wolf Custom Photo Album

 If you’re like most people, you take hundreds of beautiful photos every time you take a trip.
 Family memories, sweeping landscapes, memorable stops along the way.
 But if you’re like most people, those meaningful images exist only on your phone or computer.
 Gone are the days when our dearest recollections got printed on fancy paper and filed into a lovingly labored-over album for everyone to enjoy.
 Until Tweed Wolf, which basically lets you hire your own personal designer to sift through an unlimited amount of digital photos, choose the very best, and transform them into a gorgeous keepsake album—printed on archival paper—all bound up and worthy of passing down through the generations.
-Starting at $295, tweedwolf.com/product_travel.
+From $295, tweedwolf.com.

 Gilchrist & Soames London Collection Jet Set Travel Pack

 Gilchrist & Soames’s elegantly perfumed toiletries are many travelers’ favorite amenities at some of the world’s most luxurious hotels.
 Give the traveler in your life the chance to feel like she’s staying at a fancy hotel, right at home—or on the road.
 Gilchrist & Soames’s chic and affordable TSA approved-sized gift set comes with shampoo, conditioner, and a few different kinds of soap. $20, gilchristsoames.com.